bhatku/Moon/about/index.md

 I think true freedom is about taking ownership of everything that comes in way and being owned by nothing.

-Here's the parking lot for ideas to work on [these](/pages/ideashed/) someday.
+[Here's](/pages/ideashed/) the parking lot for ideas I want to work on someday.
 Interested?
 Get in touch.

 *Nothing that is worth doing can be achieved in our lifetime; therefore we must be saved by hope.*